seidlr/drlnd-control/Report.md

 The plot shows the average rewards and its rolling mean.
 The agent is clearly able to learn how to handle the environment successfully.
 The environment is solved in 241 episodes.

 ## Ideas for Future Work
 No real effort was spent on optimizing the various hyperparameters.
 A grid-search can be used to investigate their influence on the solution.
-A more interesting area of possible improvement is to compare the results to other advanced algorithms that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience:
+It might be interesting to compare these results to other advanced algorithms that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience like:
 - [A3C](https://arxiv.org/pdf/1602.01783.pdf)
 - [D4PG](https://openreview.net/pdf?id=SyZipzbCb)